risk-first/website/practices/Estimates.md

 Let's try and pull this apart:

  - How do we measure this "productivity"?
-In Risk-First terms, this is about taking action to _transform_ our current position on the [Risk Landscape]() to a position of more favourable risk.
-A "10X Developer" then must be able to take actions that have much higher [Payoff]() than a "1X Developer".
+In Risk-First terms, this is about taking action to _transform_ our current position on the [Risk Landscape](Glossary#risk-landscape) to a position of more favourable risk.
+A "10X Developer" then must be able to take actions that have much higher [Pay-Off](Glossary#pay-off) than a "1X Developer".
 That is mitigating more [Initial Risk](Glossary#initial-risk), and generating less [Attendant Risk](Glossary#attendant-risk).
- - It stands to reason then, that someone [taking action](Glossary#taking-action) _faster_ will leaving us with less [Schedule Risk]().
+ - It stands to reason then, that someone [taking action](Glossary#taking-action) _faster_ will leaving us with less [Schedule Risk](Scarcity-Risk#schedule-risk).
- - However, if they are _more expensive_, they may leave us with greater [Funding Risk]() afterwards.
+ - However, if they are _more expensive_, they may leave us with greater [Funding Risk](Scarcity-Risk#funding-risk) afterwards.
- - But, [Schedule Risk]() isn't the only risk being transformed:   The result might be bugs, expensive new dependencies or spaghetti-code complexity.
+ - But, [Schedule Risk](Scarcity-Risk#schedule-risk) isn't the only risk being transformed:   The result might be bugs, expensive new dependencies or spaghetti-code complexity.
  - The "10X" developer _must_ also leave behind less of these kind of risks too.
  - That means that the "10X Developer" isn't merely faster, but _taking different actions_.
 They are able to use their talent and experience to see actions with greater pay-off than the 1X Developer.